sequentialscott/Wireframe-CSS/README.md

 ```

 ##Using Wireframe.css
-After unzipping the repository, view the page `styleguide.html` to see a style guide that both uses and documents wireframe.css.
+The `styleguide.html` file is a style guide that both uses and documents wireframe.css.
+It is a simple Angular application,
-It is a simple Angular application, and you can choose options for most of the styles and see code that you can copy and paste.
+and you can choose options for most of the styles and see code that you can copy and paste.

+For the page to work properly, you'll need to access it through a web server.
+Because each topic is a separate HTML file that
+Angular includes, most browsers' cross-origin policy won't allow the them to pull in the files directly from the file system.